Garage Door Buying Guide

 But insulation isn't always necessary.
 If you have a detached garage or don't use your garage often enough to warrant spending the extra money, then feel free to consider an uninsulated or low R-value option.

-How Much Maintenance Will My Door Need?
+How Much Maintenance Will Your Door Need?

 Garage doors have many moving parts that you'll need to get fine-tuned at some point in your door's lifespan.
 But buying a sturdy material for your door and adding features such as insulation will lower its overall maintenance needs and repair costs.